 Buy Back the Block Recipients

-Thanks to the launch of Live Baltimore’s Buy Back the Block program, Baltimore renters are becoming homeowners in the neighborhood areas that they love!
+Thanks to the launch of Live Baltimore’s Buy Back the Block program, Baltimore residents are becoming homeowners in the neighborhood areas that they love!

-Buy Back the Block is an ARPA-funded anit-displacement program that provides eligible renters a $10,000 home purchase grant or a $20,000 home purchase and renovation grant to buy a home in their current neighborhood area.
+Buy Back the Block is an anti-displacement program that provides eligible renters a $15,000 home purchase grant or a $20,000 home purchase and renovation grant to buy a home in the grant-eligible area.
 These grants do not need to be repaid!

 See the stories from Buy Back the Block grant recipients below and learn more about the Buy Back the Block program here.